 – An 80-seater business lounge with boutique buffet refreshments

-– Century City Square, an event venue of 1200m The Century City Square offers an extension for visitor to socialise, relax, dine and be entertained in the restaurants, bars and coffee shops.
+– Century City Square, an event venue of 1200m The Century City Square offers an extension for visitors to socialise, relax, dine and be entertained in restaurants, bars and coffee shops.

-When next you’re there, take a boat trip on the canals and enjoy an educational in sustainable living at Intaka island, it’s wonderful way to get such a different perspective.
+When next you’re there, take a boat trip on the canals and enjoy an education in sustainable living at Intaka island, it’s a wonderful way to get such a different perspective.

 Leading from the heart.

-A state of the art facility such as this is leading the way in conference and modern accommodation trends, having listened to what the client wants and moulding their offering to suit exactly that.
+A state-of-the-art facility such as this is leading the way in the conference and modern accommodation trends, having listened to what the client wants and moulding their offering to suit exactly that.
 This is no accident, but rather the passionately crafted work of career hoteliers Glyn Taylor and Gary Koetser, joint CEOs of the Century City Conference Centre and Hotel.
-Their secret to success they modestly claim, lies in training and skills development in the hospitality sector, which they believe makes all the difference to a guest’s experience.
-That and their tireless commitment and ever gracious leadership at both the Hotel and Conference Centre.
+Their secret to success they modestly claim lies in training and skills development in the hospitality sector, which they believe makes all the difference to a guest’s experience.
+That and their tireless commitment and ever-gracious leadership at both the Hotel and Conference Centre.

 Additional Details about the Hotel and Conference Centre.

 Home to Cape Town’s biggest shopping centre, Canal Walk is what everybody knows the area for, with more than 400 shops and restaurants attracting over 23 million shoppers each year.
-Beyond the shopping and feasting choices, there are a number of spas to choose from, a flagship Virgin Active Health Club, and a five-kilometre running and walking track among well tended lawns that encourage enjoyment of the surrounds.
+Beyond the shopping and feasting choices, there are a number of spas to choose from, a flagship Virgin Active Health Club, and a five-kilometre running and walking track among well-tended lawns that encourage enjoyment of the surroundings.